How to Become a Respiratory Therapist

 Respiratory therapy is a rewarding career, but you also need to understand that it is fast-paced, physically enduring, and often requires you to carry a beeper and respond to emergencies in the emergency department, ventilator alarms in the intensive care unit, or codes throughout the hospital.

 At the Frances M. Maguire School of Nursing and Health Professions at Gwynedd Mercy University, we offer pathways to success that can help you achieve your goals of becoming a respiratory therapist.
-In fact, our students have a 100% pass rate on the Certified Respiratory Therapist exam that is administered by the National Board for Respiratory Care, and GMercyU has been nationally recognized and honored for its performance on the advanced level RRT credentialing examination.
+In fact, our students have a near 100% pass rate on the Certified Respiratory Therapist exam that is administered by the National Board for Respiratory Care, and GMercyU has been nationally recognized by the Commission on Accreditation for Respiratory Care (CoARC) to receive the Distinguished RRT Credentialing Success Award with a 90+% pass rate over the past 3-year cycle.

 Our respiratory care programs provide you with the classroom, laboratory and clinical education you need to qualify for good-paying jobs in this field.
 You will be taught by an experienced, dedicated and accomplished faculty - published authors, seasoned presenters, and experts in cardiopulmonary physiology, disease management, mechanical ventilation and pulmonary diagnostics.
 Our faculty are professional leaders with more than 120 years of experience dedicated and committed to your professional growth and development.